 Another option is to hire someone from Craiglist.
 This comes with similar issues to the realtor approach – because you never know what kind of person you’ll be dealing with, if/when the pictures will come back and/or what kind of quality you’ll get (I’ve had more than one Craigslist hire flake out on me and it’s very frustrating).

-I’ve found the most reliable approach is to hire WeGoLook to get the job done.
+Another approach is to hire a company like WeGoLook to get the job done.
 As I explain in this blog post, it’s a pretty cost-effective and reliable service, and the “Lookers” that take these pictures understand how to get pictures that inform.
 While the pictures may not necessarily be “professional grade”, you will still get several images of the property from several different angles (and you can even pay a little more for a video and additional pictures if you want).

 When you get the property inspection report, you’ll also get a detailed description of what was observed at the property, along with full resolution copies of every picture taken (which can then be used as part of your property listing when it comes time to sell).